pradyparanjpe/psprudence/README.rst

 Description
 ==============

-Monitor Peripherals and send signal for prudent action.
+Monitor Peripherals and send Signal for Prudent action.

 What does it do
 --------------------

-Monitor with extensible configurable sensors that notifies an alert and optionally take a panic action [python function].
+Monitors (extensible configurable) sensors and notifies an alert.
+Optionally takes an arbitrarily configurable panic action.

 .. |Pipeline| image:: https://gitlab.com/pradyparanjpe/psprudence/badges/master/pipeline.svg